-Figure 1 BIN area excl.
-Russia Norway, Sweden and Finland in total BIN area incl.
-Russia Employment development (all industries) Figure 1 illustrates employment development expressed as an index 102 101.6 (all industries).
-The BIN area experienced near-zero growth of 0.2% in 2011-2014 (1) , compared to 1.6% for Norway, Sweden and Finland 101 in total.
-However, when we include the BIN regions of Russia in the analysis, employment decreased by 1.6 %.
-99 98.4
+Figure 1 illustrates employment development expressed as an index (all industries).
+The BIN area experienced near-zero growth of 0.2% in 2011-2014(1), compared to 1.6% for Norway, Sweden and Finland in total.
+However, when we include the BIN regions of Russia in the analysis, employment decreased by 1.6%.